-- 11.1 Student: shall mean and include any person enrolled at the Aga Khan University for a course of studies leading to an undergraduate, graduate or postgraduate certificate, diploma or degree or any person registered with any other university or institution who has been accepted for an approved programme of study or training at the University. - 11.1.1 For the purposes of the Student Code of Conduct and Disciplinary Procedures, PGME Interns, Residents and Fellows shall be deemed to be students of the University. - 11.2 Provost: The University's chief academic officer.
-For the purpose of application of this Code this term shall be deemed to include the Acting Provost or his / her designate. - 11.3 Dean / Director: The head of an AKU academic entity, for example, the Medical College, School of Nursing or Institute for Educational Development or the Institute for the Study of Muslim Civilisations.
-This term shall deem to include Acting Deans / Directors or their designate. - 11.4 Academic Entity: Unless otherwise indicated, an academic entity shall include the Medical College, the School of Nursing, the Institute for Educational Development, the Institute for the Study of Muslim Civilisations or any other college, school, institute of the University. - 11.5 Suspension: refers to the act of debarring a student completely or partially from the activities of the University for a specified period of time.
-Upon expiry of the period of suspension, the student will be readmitted, contingent upon the terms and conditions of the suspension without any obligation or liability whatsoever on the part of the University or any of its members of staff, faculty or officers. - 11.6 Expulsion: refers to the termination of enrolment at the University. - 11.7 Fine: shall refer to an order by the University for a student to pay a sum of money to the University as penalty for any offence committed by the student.
+- 11.1 Student: shall mean and include any person enrolled at the Aga Khan University in a course or programme leading to an undergraduate, graduate or postgraduate certificate, diploma or degree; in a non-credit course; or any person registered with any other university or institution who has been accepted / approved for enrolment in a course, programme of study or training at the University. - 11.1.1 For the purposes of the Student Code of Conduct and Disciplinary Procedures, PGME Interns, Residents and Fellows shall be deemed to be students of the University. - 11.2 Provost: The University's chief academic officer.
+For the purpose of application of this Code this term shall be deemed to include the Acting Provost or his / her designate. - 11.3 Dean / Director: The head of an AKU academic entity (College, School, Faculty, Institute, etc.).
+This term shall be deemed to include Interim and Acting Deans / Directors or their designate. - 11.4 Suspension: refers to the act of debarring a student completely or partially from the activities of the University for a specified period of time.
+Upon expiry of the period of suspension, the student will be readmitted, contingent upon the terms and conditions of the suspension without any obligation or liability whatsoever on the part of the University or any of its members of staff, faculty or officers. - 11.5 Expulsion: refers to the termination of enrolment at the University. - 11.6 Fine: shall refer to an order by the University for a student to pay a sum of money to the University as penalty for any offence committed by the student.
 The student may or may not be permitted to continue with the course of studies until the fine has been paid.